DaniS91/Capstone-Project/Planning/log.md

 * 10:15 pm - 11:00 pm - setting up project with create-reac-app and repo, a few basic components added
   - link to the initial setup repo: [HERE][Project repo]

+### Wednesday 7/19/23
+* 6:30 pm - x:xx pm - researching a different database to use with app, maybe postgresql